|NLP Coaching Resources - getting into the drivers seat of your brain/mind.|

 |What is food?|

 NLP Meta Programs are perceptual filters that determine how you think, act and feel.
 Every personality test measures a cluster of meta programs.
-Step 1 is to learn to about meta programs.
+Step 1 is to learn to about NLP Meta Programs.
 Step 2 is to learn how to recognise them in a conversation - this page.
 Step 3 is to apply them in your personal and business life for greater success and harmony.

 Notice how throughout the conversation he avoids answering with a 'yes' or 'no' to a direct question.